kdverma07/aquasec-currency-converter/README.md

 terraform init
 terraform plan
 terraform apply
-Outputs include the EKS cluster endpoint and kubeconfig command.
+Outputs include the EKS cluster endpoint.

+#Required
+Make sure Login is done with Access key and Secret access key of the user having enough permission to be able to create all terraform resources.
+Also while running via terraform to deploy helm chart, make sure values file is correctly updated with all values.